Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### FengYun 3

-- The only satellite from this constellation still broadcasting in the L-band is **Fengyun 3C**.
+- The only satellite from this constellation still broadcasting in the L-band is **FengYun 3C**.
 Due to a severe power supply failure **it only broadcasts when in sight of China** (When its footprint is anywhere within Chinese territory).
 - It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruments.
 The broadcast has Reed-Solomon FEC, but unlike any other satellite in the L-band **it broadcasts channels required for true color** - exactly what you would see with your eyes if you stood right next to the satellite.
 - The signal has a relatively high symbol rate, can't be decoded with a standard RTLSDR dongle.